 To this end, CCET delivers various projects to enhance waste management capacity in partner countries and cities, especially within rapidly growing nations, through dissemination/mainstreaming of the climate-conscious waste management, holistic waste management, and the 3R policy; development of knowledge products; and delivering capacity development program.

 Collaboration with International Environmental Technology Centre (IETC)

-CCET was founded with the aim of also enhancing collaboration between IGES and the UN Environment, and International Environmental Technology Centre (UN Environment-IETC).
+CCET was founded with the aim of also enhancing collaboration between IGES and the United Nations Environment Programme International Environmental Technology Centre (UNEP IETC).
 Accordingly, CCET works in collaboration with IETC in support of its work and expanding its reach and delivery in global society, including carrying out the organization’s mandate in promoting the application of environmentally sound technologies and improving waste management in developing countries and countries in transition.

 In this regard, CCET currently provides expertise to support the development of national, regional and city waste management strategies and action plans with pilot demonstrations that can be replicated and up-scaled, develops knowledge products for assisting decision-makings and implementation of waste management services, and engages professional communities and wider public for enhancing network and outreach.

 Institute for Global Environmental Strategies (IGES)https://www.iges.or.jp/en